How Much Sleep Baby Needs

 12 to 18 months

-By now, baby will sleep about 14 hours a day — 11 to 12 hours overnight, and one-and-a half to three hours during the day.
-Many babies switch from two to one nap during this time.
+By now, baby will sleep about 14 hours a day—11 to 12 hours overnight, and one-and-a half to three hours during the day.
+Many babies switch from two naps to one during this time.

 18 to 36 months